Carole Tongue: Audiovisual policy and strategy

 In the 1990s, Tongue campaigned for an EU Protocol to protect public service broadcasting.
+This protocol defending public service broadcasting was introduced into the 1997 EU Amsterdam Treaty.
 She also worked for an EU law to defend TV programming reflecting local culture, values and identity.
 These were enacted despite considerable opposition from certain commercial interests.
-A protocol defending public service broadcasting was introduced into the 1997 EU Amsterdam Treaty.

 During this time, she criticised Rupert Murdoch's influence upon British journalism, media industries and culture.
 She argued for greater investment in British film, drama and documentary by cable and satellite channels such as BSkyB.
 She continues to work for cultural diversity of expression and media pluralism.

 Tongue advises on audiovisual matters for film production companies.
 Fluent in French and German, she regularly speaks on broadcasting and film worldwide and is an author of articles and book chapters on European audiovisual policy, public service broadcasting, cultural policy and European affairs.
 She was a Member of the UNESCO National Committee on Communication and Information from 2002 to 2010.

 Honours, awards and memberships

 In 2005, Tongue was awarded an honorary doctorate from the University of Lincoln for services to public service in broadcasting and audiovisual sectors.

-In June 2022 Carole was awarded the Beaumarchais Medal for services to cultural diversity by the French Society for Dramatic Authors (SACD).
+In June 2022 Carole was awarded the Beaumarchais Medal for services to cultural diversity and author's rights by the French Society for Dramatic Authors (SACD).

 She is a Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA), a member of the BECTU trade union.
 She is a Member of BAFTA.